2010 FIFA U-20 Women's World Cup

 The 2010 FIFA U-20 Women's World Cup was the 5th edition of the tournament.
-It was held in Germany, who will also host the 2011 FIFA Women's World Cup a year later from 13 July to 1 August 2010.
+It was held in Germany, who also hosted the 2011 FIFA Women's World Cup a year later, from 13 July to 1 August 2010.
 Sixteen teams, comprising representatives from all six confederations, were taking part in the final competition, in which Germany had a guaranteed place as the host nation.